 There are reports that Emmanuel Mudiay has already declined to attend the combine, and it’s believed that Karl-Anthony Towns may follow suit in favor of holding his own private workout a little later in May.

-Sources close to Mudiay said that he hasn’t decided if he’ll attend the combine or not, stating that the reason he may miss it is because his brother (who played a big role in his life) is graduating from college and he wants to be there.
+Sources close to Mudiay said that he hasn’t decided if he’ll attend the combine or not, stating that the reason he may miss it is that his brother (who played a big role in his life) is graduating from college and he wants to be there.
 If the schedule works out, Mudiay may attend the combine for a day or two.

 Last year top picks Andrew Wiggins, Jabari Parker and Joel Embiid all skipped the combine entirely, which did not meaningfully impact any of the players’ draft stock.